Quant-Insight/Qi_Risk/Use_Cases/get_actual_vs_factor_daily_returns.md

 ### Visualization ideas

-After pulling the data for your asset (i.e. SPY), you can create a scatter plot with the actual and factor return values for the selected period.
+After pulling the data for your asset (i.e. SPY) using the code below, you can create a scatter plot with the actual and factor return values for the selected period.

 ![return_attribution_scatter_historical_SPY](https://github.com/user-attachments/assets/c7211bcd-2cc3-4cb6-8dbd-53ddba20796b)